 If Bank requests You to provide documents and received information will not include all necessary information, payment might be delayed or rejected according to Swedbank Internal policy reason.

-Therefore, if Your company operates in countries, which are included in Swedbank binding sanctions lists, you will be required to submit information regarding Sanctions risk internal control system measures taken within Your organisation.
+you will be required to submit information regarding sanctions risk internal control system measures taken within Your organisation.